kelveden/vanilli/README.md

  * Vanilli runs on nodejs - it is not designed to run in the browser as well like milli.
  * [milli](https://github.com/kelveden/milli), the old javascript bindings library for vanilli has been deprecated.
 Instead, vanilli now provides its own javascript API.
- * All vanilli operations are now synchronous, thus making writing clearer tests easier.
+ * Vanilli's API is entirely synchronous, thus making writing succinct tests easier.

 ## How it works
 Vanilli is designed to act as a "fake" version of the REST services that your SUT (System Under Test) depends on.
 It sits running